SeisoLLC/cookiecutter-python/README.md

 ## FAQs

-Q: Why am I getting `invalid reference format: repository name must be lowercase` when I try to build my docker container?<br />
+Q: Why am I getting `invalid reference format: repository name must be lowercase` when I try to build my Docker container?<br />
 A: You customized the `project_slug` when answering the `cookiecutter` questions and included a capital letter.
 Don't do that!

 Q: What does `SemVer-ish` mean?<br />